 Set up the VPN

 You might be thinking, "Oh geez, I gotta use commands, this is gonna be awful."
 Thankfully, this is actually the easiest step, since we'll be using the OpenVPN road warrior install script to get everything running.
-Run this command in the Lish console window (you can usually paste into the web terminal by right-clicking):
+Run this command in the console window (that's the letter "O" after VPN, not a zero):

 wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh

 The script will ask you for your IP address, what protocol to use, and other info.
-Press Enter when asked for the IP and protocol, but when you're asked for the port, enter 443.
-Many networks block the default OpenVPN ports, so setting it to 443 (the port used for HTTPS traffic) can prevent some types of blocks.
-After that, press Enter again when asked which DNS to use, and then enter your name when asked.
+Press Enter when asked for the protocol and DNS server, but when you're asked for the port, enter 443.
+Many networks block the default OpenVPN ports, so changing it to 443 (the port used for HTTPS traffic) can prevent some types of blocks.
+After that, enter your name when asked.
 The script will then install the required software and set everything up.